woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/childrenkinematics/figure3a.rst

+.. _figure_3a:

 Figure 3.a
 ----------

-Figures of the transverse momenta of truth children originating from resonance and spectator tops.
+A collection of normalized transverse momenta distributions for truth children originating either resonance and spectator tops at different mass points.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^